farmercc22/0x-launch-kit/README.md

 This project is no longer being actively maintained.
 To fork or run a [Standard Relayer API](https://0x.org/docs/api#sra) instance, you can use the [0x API](https://github.com/0xProject/0x-api) instead.
+We are using this repository as a practice workspace for our developers who are young, self teaching, and figuring it out as we go, do not use with intent of joining the main network without advising a legal professional first.
+We are freelance developers.

 |                              ERC-20                              |                              ERC-721                              |
 | :--------------------------------------------------------------: | :---------------------------------------------------------------: |